pickmyclasses/pmc-web/README.md

 1. Follow [this tutorial](https://capstone-cs.eng.utah.edu/EmptyTome/pmc-server) and have the website backend (pmc-web) launched on the same machine or on some accessible Internet address.

+2. Launch the back-end of the data table and file-upload like the README [here](https://capstone-cs.eng.utah.edu/EmptyTome/pmc-admin-data-table-api)

+3. Launch the back-end of the direct message system like the README [here](https://capstone-cs.eng.utah.edu/EmptyTome/pmc-admin-dm-server)

-2. Edit the file `.env.dev` in this directory.
+4. Edit the file `.env.dev` in this directory.
 Assign the backend's Internet address to the `REACT_APP_SERVER_URL` variable.

-3. Execute the following shell command in this directory:
+5. Execute the following shell command in this directory:

    ```sh
    npm start